istresearch/scrapy-cluster/Quick_Start.md

 7) The Redis Monitor utility is useful for learning about your crawl while it is being processed and sitting in redis, so we will pick a larger site so we can see how it works (Note this requires a full deployment).

 Crawl Request:

 `python kafka-monitor.py feed '{"url": "http://dmoz.org", "appid":"testapp", "crawlid":"abc1234", "maxdepth":1}' -s settings_crawling.py}'`

 Now send an `info` action request to see what is going on with the crawl:

 `python kafka-monitor.py feed -s settings_actions.py '{"action":"info", "appid":"testapp", "uuid":"someuuid", "crawlid":"abc1234", "spiderid":"link"}'`

 The following things will occur for this action request:
   1. The Kafka monitor will receive the action request and put it into Redis
-  2. The Redis Monitor will act on the info request, and tally the current pending requests for the particular `spider`, `appid`, and `crawlid`
+  2. The Redis Monitor will act on the info request, and tally the current pending requests for the particular `spiderid`, `appid`, and `crawlid`
   3. The Redis Monitor will send the result back to Kafka
   4. The Kafka Dump utility monitoring the actions will receive a result similar to the following: